 - back or leg pain that stops the patient from carrying out regular activities

 The following surgical options are available:

-Researchers at the University of Queensland, Australia, set out to determine whether a tissue engineering-based approach using stem cells, coupled with an advanced delivery system might encourage functional fibrocartilage generation.
+Researchers at the University of Queensland, Australia, have had some success with a tissue engineering-based approach using stem cells.

 The aim is to encourage functional cartilage to generate itself, using an injectable hydrogel system.
 The researchers concluded that stem cell therapy might be useful for intervertebral disc regeneration.